crizmo/Discord-bot/README.md

 # Economy-commands
-Some easy economy commands for your discord bot
+Some easy economy commands for discord bot